Bus Stop Accessibility Improvement Program

 |Project outcome||A rolling program of works aimed at improving accessibility at bus stops across Brisbane City Council’s network.
 The program aims to increase accessibility, safety and connectivity for everyone.|

 About the project

-The improvements may involve, but are not limited to, upgrades to boarding points, access paths, waiting areas, signs, tactile ground surface indicators and bus stop seats.
-The works will be prioritised based on location, access to community and disability services, patronage and Council priorities.
+The improvements may involve, but are not limited to, upgrades to boarding points, access paths, waiting areas, signs, tactile ground surface indicators and bus stop seats and shelters.
+The works are prioritised based on location, access to community and disability services, patronage and Council priorities.